What is Robert Herjavec's net worth?

-Role as a Television Personality: Robert Herjavec regularly appeared on both Dragon's Den and Shark Tank.
-He has invested in several ideas brought forth by contestants.
-He invested $100,000 in a company called Tipsy Elves in exchange for a 10% share.
+On the show Robery has invested in hundreds of ideas brought forth by contestants.
+One of his most successful investments was a $100,000 in a company called Tipsy Elves in exchange for a 10% equity share.
 This proved to be a shrewd financial decision, as it was announced in 2018 that the company had generated $70 million in sales since its launch.

-Writing Career: Robert Herjavec has published several books in the "self-help" or financial advice genre.
+Robert Herjavec has published several books in the "self-help" or financial advice genre.
 In 2010, he published Driven: How to Succeed in Business and Life.
 In 2013, he released The Will to Win: Leading, Competing, Succeeding, and later gave a series of presentations based on the principles outlined in this book.
 In 2016, he published his third book, entitled You Don't Have to be a Shark: Creating Your Own Success.

-Personal Life: In 1990, Robert Herjavec married his first wife – Diane Plese.
+In 1990, Robert Herjavec married his first wife – Diane Plese.
 After a 24-year marriage that had taken the couple through Herjavec's entrepreneurial successes, they separated.
 Two years later, a divorce was formalized.
 During their relationship, the couple had three children; two daughters and a son.
 Although his ex-wife received payments as a result of the divorce, the sum was increased in 2019 when a judge ordered Robert to pay further compensation.
 In total, Diane Plese received $25 million.

 The divorce took a massive toll on Herjavec's mental state, and he reportedly struggled with suicidal thoughts and depression.
 During this time, Herjavec became more involved with charity and donated considerable sums to a homeless shelter in Seattle.

-Awards: In 2012, Robert Herjavec was awarded the Ernst & Young Entrepreneur of the Year Award in Ontario, in the category of Technology.
+In 2012, Robert Herjavec was awarded the Ernst & Young Entrepreneur of the Year Award in Ontario, in the category of Technology.
 In the same year, Herjavec was awarded the Queen Elizabeth II Diamond Jubilee Medal for Outstanding Service to Canada.